 This is part of the Master of Arts.

-The papers you complete provide a platform for developing chapters, artefacts or other key contributions to your thesis, exegesis and artefact, depending on which thesis pathway you choose.
+The courses you complete provide a platform for developing chapters, artefacts or other key contributions to your thesis, exegesis and artefact, depending on which thesis pathway you choose.

-You complete the degree with papers and either a:
+You complete the degree with courses and either a:

 ECON890 Development Theory and Practice